 - Bid over the telephone through an auction house representative, who sits in the room and conveys the bid to the auctioneer.

 - Enter Absentee bids.
-Absentee bid forms are printed in the back of each catalogue, and are also available by calling Julien's Auctions at (310) 836-1818 or online at our Register to Bid page.
+Absentee bid forms are printed in the back of each catalog, and are also available by calling Julien's Auctions at (310) 836-1818 or online at our Register to Bid page.

 About Julien's Auctions

 With expertise specializing in entertainment memorabilia, Julien’s Auctions has quickly established itself as the premier auction house in high profile celebrity and entertainment auctions.
-Julien’s Auctions presents exciting, professionally managed and extremely successful auctions with full color high quality auction catalogues unlike any other auction company.
-Previous auctions include the collections of Cher, U2, Barbara Streisand, the estate of Marilyn Monroe and many more.
+Julien’s Auctions presents exciting, professionally managed and extremely successful auctions with full color high quality auction catalogs unlike any other auction company.
+Previous auctions include the collections of Cher, U2, Barbra Streisand, the estate of Marilyn Monroe and many more.
 Julien’s Auctions also announced on-site global shipping at all auctions.
 Official website is www.juliensauctions.com.